EntCollNet/BugFlow/README.md

 - intra-community access to collections data without requiring an in-person visit
 - mobilize and make available collections data to external research, policy, and education initiatives

+## BugFlow on Slack
+We work together, develop ideas, and stay in touch on the BugFlow Slack (bugflowentomo-ubc1601.slack.com).

 ## 2020 Modules
 Modules are still being developed within this repository, but all in-progress documents are available here: